afcarl/fss17/lace2.md

 on protecting a person‚Äôs micro data.

 - If an
-attacker is able to confirm that the target‚Äôs data is contained in a particular data set.
+attacker is able to confirm that the targetÄôs data is contained in a particular data set.

 For example, if the data set contains